-- Osteopathic Philosophy/Osteopathic Manipulative Medicine Demonstrate and apply knowledge of accepted standards in osteopathic manipulative treatment appropriate to the specialty.
+- 1. Osteopathic Philosophy/Osteopathic Manipulative Medicine Demonstrate and apply knowledge of accepted standards in osteopathic manipulative treatment appropriate to the specialty.
 Remain dedicated to life-long learning and to practice habits in osteopathic philosophy and OMM. - 2.
-Medical Knowledge Demonstrate and apply knowledge of accepted standards of clinical medicine in the respective area; remain current with new development in medicine and participate in life-long activities. - 3.
-Patient Care Demonstrate the ability to effectively treat patients and provide medical care that incorporates the osteopathic philosophy, patient empathy, awareness of behavioral issues, the incorporation of preventive medicine and health promotion. - 4.
+Medical Knowledge Demonstrate and apply knowledge of accepted standards of clinical medicine in the respective area; remain current with new developments in medicine and participate in life-long activities. - 3.
+Patient Care Demonstrate the ability to effectively treat patients and provide medical care that incorporates osteopathic philosophy, patient empathy, awareness of behavioral issues, the incorporation of preventive medicine and health promotion. - 4.
 Interpersonal and Communication Skills Demonstrate interpersonal and communication skills that enable you to establish and maintain professional relationships with patients, families, and other members of health care teams. - 5.
 Professionalism Uphold the Osteopathic Oath in the conduct of one's professional activities that promotes advocacy of patient welfare, adherence to ethical principles, and collaboration with health professionals, lifelong learning, and sensitivity to a diverse patient population; be cognizant of physical and mental health in order to effectively care for patients. - 6.
-Practice-Based Learning and Improvement Demonstrate the ability to critically evaluate methods of clinical practice, integrate evidence based medicine into patient care; who and understanding of research methods; improve patient care practices. - 7.
-Systems-Based Practice Demonstrate an understanding of health care delivery systems; provide effective and qualitative patient care with the system; and practice cost effective medicine. - Co-sponsored activity: A CME activity presented by two or more accredited sponsors.
-One of the accredited sponsors must take responsibility for the activity in terms of meeting AOA requirements and reporting activity data to the AOA.
-See also directly sponsored activity. - Credit: The "currency" assigned to CME activities.
-Physicians and other health care professionals use credits to meet requirements for maintenance of licensure, maintenance of specialty board certification, credentialing, membership in professional societies, and other professional privileges.
-The requirements for credit designation are determined by the organization responsible for the credit system.
+Practice-Based Learning and Improvement Demonstrate the ability to critically evaluate methods of clinical practice, integrate evidence-based medicine into patient care; who and understanding of research methods; improve patient care practices. - 7.
+Systems-Based Practice Demonstrate an understanding of health care delivery systems; provide effective and qualitative patient care with the system; and practice cost effective medicine.